MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-table-proxy-generator.md

 # AL Table Proxy Generator

 The **AL Table Proxy Generator** tool can be used to generate one or more tables for integration with Common Data Service.
-When one or more entities are present in Common Data Service, but not in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], the tool can be run to generate integration or proxy tables for the specified entity or entities.
+When one or more tables are present in Common Data Service, but not in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], the tool can be run to generate integration or proxy tables for the specified table or tables.

-An integration or proxy table is a table that represents an entity in Common Data Service.
-The integration table includes fields that correspond to fields in the entity.
-The integration table acts as a link or connector between the [!INCLUDE[prodshort](includes/prodshort.md)] table and the Common Data Service entity.
+An integration or proxy table is a table that represents a table in Common Data Service.
+The integration table includes fields that correspond to columns in the Common Data Service table.
+The integration table acts as a link or connector between the [!INCLUDE[prodshort](includes/prodshort.md)] table and the Common Data Service table.

 The **AL Table Proxy Generator** tool is available with the **AL Language** extension.
 Look for the **altpgen.exe** tool in the equivalent folder of `c:\users\<username>\.vscode\extensions\<al extension version>\bin`.